-At the bottom of each Japanese lesson you will find the Testing section.
-Using these scientifically designed tests will help your recall of all the Japanese that you have learned!
+At the bottom of each Japanese lesson you will find the testing section.
+Using these scientifically designed tests will help your recall of all the Japanese that you have learned.

 In this Rocket Japanese lesson we'll be taking a trip to the zoo to talk about all types of animals in Japanese.
 You might have a dog or cat at home, but I bet you don't have a monkey!

 This lesson is on cars in Japanese.
-In this lesson we’ll cover tons of Japanese car vocabulary.
-From hoods to trunks and everything in between.
+In this lesson we’ll cover tons of Japanese car vocabulary, from hoods to trunks and everything in between.

 Knowing some words for clothes in Japanese can come in handy for all kinds of situations.
-After this free audio lesson you’ll be able to describe what someone is wearing, or what you’re looking for when shopping for clothes in Japanese.
+After this free audio lesson you’ll be able to describe what someone is wearing, or what you’re looking for when shopping for clothes in Japan.

 After this online audio lesson you will be able talk about your feelings in Japanese.
 Being able to talk about your emotions in Japanese will help you get to know people better and take your new friendships to the next level.
 How would you like to be able to say how you really feel in a Japanese conversation?
 Let's get started!

 How do you say "parents" in Japanese?
 It's not as hard as you may think!
 Imagine describing to a native Japanese speaker who your family is made up of.
 This lesson covers how to talk about your family in Japanese.

-In this lesson about pronouncing nationalities in Japanese, you'll learn how to answer that all important question that you're sure to be asked: あなた は どこ の しゅっしん です か？ (Anata wa doko no shusshindesu ka? - Where are you from?
+In this lesson on nationalities in Japanese,, you'll learn how to answer that all important question that you're sure to be asked: あなた は どこ の しゅっしん です か？ (Anata wa doko no shusshin desu ka?), "Where are you from?"

 Can you describe yourself in Japanese?
-It’s useful to be able to talk about yourself when you’re getting to know new people, speaking to an official person or filling out a form.
-Whatever the situation, the Rocket Japanese team have created this free audio lesson to make it easier for you.
+It’s useful to be able to talk about yourself when you’re getting to know new people, speaking to an official person, or filling out a form.
+Whatever the situation, the Rocket Japanese team have created this free audio lesson to make it easier for you!

 Being able to talk about music in Japanese is a great way to start a conversation with a native Japanese speaker – after all, music is a universal language!

 In this lesson we will introduce the words for some popular forms of entertainment you might need to describe going out in Japanese.
 You'll never run out run out of things to do in Tokyo.
 Whether you're looking for a fun-packed time or a quiet night out, Tokyo is famous for it's nightlife!

 There are so many reasons to know how to count in Japanese, and the Rocket Japanese team are here to help.
-Starting with the basics, by the end of this lesson you’ll know how to count in Japanese from numbers 1-10.
+Starting with the basics, by the end of this lesson you’ll know how to count in Japanese from the numbers 1-10.
 Let’s get started!

 This free audio lesson on Japanese numbers is essential stuff for your Japanese language survival kit!
 By the end of this lesson you'll be able to count from 1 to 100 and be able to use numbers to talk about age and money.

-How do you say I love you in Japanese?
+How do you say "I love you" in Japanese?
 How do you tell someone you just want to be friends?
-After this free audio lesson you’ll know lots of important words for dating in Japanese.
+After this free audio lesson, you’ll know lots of important words for dating in Japanese.